Hybrid Solar Dryer

 Solar drying by the way is NOT photovoltaic.
 We don’t try to convert the sun’s heat into electricity, store it and then convert it back to heat!
 That would be very inefficient!
 We trap the sun’s heat and funnel it over the fruit in a safe, hygenic, low-cost way.

 You could just spread fruit out in the sun to dry.
 But better, more hygenic, TTFF has designed and tested a hybrid solar dryer, and it works well!
 Here’s a picture of an early prototype …

 This dryer uses solar collectors feeding hot air into a cabinet.
 The lower half of the cabinet optionally holds a propane or kerosene heater to supplement solar power when needed, like a cloudy day, hence the Hybrid designation.
 The upper half of the cabinet holds 4 or 5 shelves which in turn hold breadfruit shreds or mango slices to be dried.
-The rooftop shelters from rain and dust, and also holds an exhaust fan and a vent or chimney.
+The rooftop shelters the interior from rain and dust, and also holds an exhaust fan and a vent or chimney.
 It’s essential to remove the moist hot air from the interior of the cabinet.